aliamrod/Gauss-Jackson-Integrator-Numerical-Integrator/README.md

     - solve a system of second-order ODEs
     - solve a system of first-order ODEs, by first writing as a system of second order ODE

-  In the following repository, I have provided implementations of GJ Numerical Integrators in Python, Matlab, and C++ versions separately.
+  In the following repository, I have provided implementations of GJ Numerical Integrators in Python.